E.V. Spence Reservoir: Implementing TMDLs for Total Dissolved Solids and Sulfate

 Status

-To reduce salinity concentrations, the Colorado River Municipal Water District (CRMWD) has been managing diversions of fresh water from the Colorado River into the reservoir since 2001.
+To reduce salinity, the Colorado River Municipal Water District (CRMWD) has been managing diversions of fresh water from the Colorado River into the reservoir since 2001.
 Prior to the drought of 2010–2011, the levels of saline contaminants were dropping in E.V.
 Spence Reservoir and the watershed of the Colorado below it.
 Then, due to persistent drought, water levels in the reservoir dropped drastically.
-This, in turn, led to concentration of chloride, sulfate, and TDS.
-As of 2018, chloride, sulfate, and TDS still exceed the criteria.
+This, in turn, led to a high concentration of chloride, sulfate, and TDS.
+As of 2022, chloride, sulfate, and TDS still exceed the criteria.

-The Railroad Commission of Texas identified and plugged abandoned and orphaned oil wells to eliminate that source of pollution.
-As CRMWD finds new wells, they notify the Railroad Commission and work to plug them.
+The Railroad Commission of Texas (RRC) and TCEQ committed $2.6 million to identify and plug 171 abandoned and orphaned oil wells to eliminate that source of pollution through 2002.
+As CRMWD finds new wells, they notify RRC and work to plug them.
 The RRC also completed a study to evaluate other management practices that would reduce or prevent salinity in the streams that flow into the reservoir.

 Plugging a well in the